AdobeDocs/workfront.it-IT/help/quicksilver/product-announcements/product-releases/22.2-release-activity/22-2-release-overview.md

 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 later this year
 </MadCap:conditionalText>
 the week of April 4, 2022, unless otherwise specified.
-For specific release dates and times for each cluster, see the <a href="https://status.adobe.com/it-it/products/5943" target="_blank">Adobe Workfront status page</a> on <a href="http://status.adobe.com/it-it/" target="_blank">status.adobe.com</a>.
+For specific release dates and times for each cluster, see the <a href="https://status.adobe.com/en/products/5943" target="_blank">Adobe Workfront status page</a> on <a href="http://status.adobe.com/" target="_blank">status.adobe.com</a>.
 You must log in to see specific release times. </p>
 -->

-## Miglioramenti di Adobe Workfront
+## Miglioramenti in Adobe Workfront

 * [Miglioramenti per gli amministratori](#administrator-enhancements)
 * [Miglioramenti al progetto](#project-enhancements)